 - Non marking sports shoe – a light flexible sole shoe designed for court use such as indoor soccer shoes or squash shoes are ideal.

-Basic Protective Equipment
+Personal Protective Equipment

-- Groin protection for men and breast protection for women
+- Groin protection for men and breast protection for women.

-Basic Starter Kit
+Sourcing Basic Starter Kit

 Protective Equipment Recommendations